How to Become Your Spouse’s Best Friend

 Unfortunately, we live in a culture that is very me-centered.
 Gail and I often talk to people who are frustrated with their spouses.
 Most of this stems from the fact that they are not getting what they think they need or what they think they should be getting.

-Gail and I have been married for 33 years next month.
+Gail and I have been married for almost thirty-eight years.
 We can both honestly say that we are one another’s best friends.
-We talk constantly, go on long walks together, and eat almost every meal together.
+We talk constantly, exercise and go on long walks together, and eat almost every meal together.
 We just love being in each other’s company.

-1. Make a list of what you would want in a best-friend.
-If you were going to advertise on Craig’s List for a best friend, what would the ad look like?
+If you were going to advertise on Craigslist for a best friend, what would the ad look like?
 Perhaps it might look like this:

 Wanted: Best Friend